 This course is limited to those who are involved in a structured employment situation that is directly related to the field of drafting and design and is coordinated with the drafting instructor.
 The student must spend at least 10 hours per week in an activity planned and coordinated jointly by the instructor and the employer.
-Upon completion, the student will have gained valuable work experience in a well-planned, coordinated training/work situation
+Upon completion, the student will have gained valuable work experience in a wellplanned, coordinated training/work situation hours of DDT This course is limited to those who are involved in a structured employment situation that is directly related to the field of drafting and design and is coordinat-ed with the drafting instructor.
+The student must spend at least 15 hours per week in an activity planned and coordinated jointly by the instructor and the employer.
+Upon completion, the student will have gained valuable work experience in a wellplanned, coordinated training/work situation.